kidaa30/RealTimeTraffic/README.md

 function:
 ===============

 A real time road traffic condition(congestion or not) ananlysis system with realtime mass GPS data collected from Taxis and buses based on Twitter storm stream computing framwork.

 A demo of this system, please visit : http://210.75.252.140:8080/infoL/sslk_weibo.html

+the traffic condition updates 30 seconds.

 To Deploy: